 I received great feedback, including a note from someone that worked for Edward, “the plans shared today were excellent, and definitely instilled the confidence for success against this critical initiative.
 Thank you for all of the collaboration with your customers in building out the details.”

-Because of how I influenced the situation which led to a positive outcome, I was asked to lead other innovation launch and program plan presentation meetings.
+Because I influenced the situation, which led to a positive outcome, I was asked to lead other innovation launch and program plan presentation meetings.
 I proved that there was a better way to do things by treating people with dignity and respect.

-As Christians, we are called to be salt and light; to influence.
+As Christians, we are called to be salt and light (i.e., to influence).
 The Bible says,

-- Care About Others: People won’t care how much you know until they know how much you care.
+- Care About Others.
+People won’t care how much you know until they know how much you care.
 Treat people with dignity and respect.
 Take time to listen to people genuinely.
-Also, determine what interests others, what motivates them and then, help them get it.
+Also, determine what interests others and motivates them, and help them get it.

 How about you?
 When you see something that isn’t right, do you have the influence necessary to make a change?
-If not, what will you do to become influential and make a positive difference in your world (e.g. business, community, school or church)?
-If you build trust, care about others and lead by example, you’ll become an influential leader.> Read More
+If not, what will you do to become influential and make a positive difference in your world (e.g., business, community, school, or church)?
+If you build trust, care about others and lead by example, you’ll become an influential leader.

-“That’s awesome and congratulations.
-What was the deciding factor?”
-I asked.
+“That’s awesome, and congratulations.”
+I asked, “what was the deciding factor?”

 “Influence.
 It was my demonstrated ability to influence and drive results,” Linda replied.

-“I can’t thank you enough.
+Linda replied, “I can’t thank you enough.
 I appreciate your help in developing my analytical skills and ability to lead well.
-I’ll never forget it,” Linda said.
+I’ll never forget it.”

-“My pleasure,” I replied.
+“My pleasure,” I said.
 “You’ve got what it takes.
 Best wishes in your new role.”

-When I hired Linda, I saw all kinds of potential.
-She had great people and communication skills but she lacked a key ingredient… Analytical skills – the ability to review market level data and develop insights.
-To improve her ability to influence her business partner and differentiate herself in the industry, Linda needed to be able to evaluate market data, identify value creation opportunities and solve problems.
+When I hired Linda, I saw tons of potential.
+She had great people and communication skills, but she lacked an essential ingredient… Analytical skills.
+To grow her influence and differentiate herself in the industry, Linda needed to learn how to evaluate market data, develop impactful insights, identify value-creating opportunities, and solve problems.

-But, I also believe that we can move beyond relationships and become strategic partners by leveraging analytical skills.
-We’ll have greater influence with others if we can show them how to make more money, solve problems or become more productive.
-To do these things, one must develop analytical capabilities and turn insights into action.
-If we couple relationship and analytical skills, we’ll become valued business partners.
-Without this differentiating combination, we’ll just be another salesperson, consultant or company representative without a seat at the table.
+But, I also believe that you can move beyond relationships and develop strategic partnerships by leveraging analytical skills.
+You’ll have a more significant influence on others if you demonstrate how to make more money, solve problems, or become more productive.
+One must develop analytical capabilities and turn insights into action.
+You’ll become a valued business partner if you couple relationships and analytical skills.
+Without this differentiating combination, you’ll just be another salesperson, consultant, or company representative without a seat at the table.

-To develop Linda’s analytical capabilities, we invested time walking through internal and external reports.
+Linda and I invested time walking through internal and external reports to develop her analytical capabilities.
 I taught her the metrics and measurements critical in evaluating business performance and identifying opportunities.
 Then, I showed her how to translate the information into valuable insights and turn the insights into action.
 Lastly, Linda was assigned projects where she was required to review data, draw conclusions and develop solutions.

-As her confidence grew and skill developed, she began sharing her insights and potential revenue generating solutions with her business partners.
-Over time, her insights, ideas, and solutions were adopted and the team began delivering results.
-Linda’s credibility and influence grew as she moved from a business relationship to a strategic business partnership.
+As her confidence grew and skill developed, she began sharing her insights and potential revenue-generating solutions with her business partners.
+Over time, her insights, ideas, and solutions were adopted, and the team started delivering results.
+Linda’s credibility and influence grew as she moved from a business relationship to a strategic partnership.

 I’m a disciple of Christ and an executive at a Fortune 500 Company.
 In my blog, The Discipled Leader, I draw on my diverse business experience to help Christians connect their secular and spiritual lives at work.